albertoparadisllop/DiscordRunoffVotingBot/README.md

 * `vote <candidate1>:<preference1> [candidate2>:<preference2 ...]` - Registers a vote. `preference` values should be thought of as "1st option" for value 1, "2nd option" for value 2...
 Not all candidates need a vote.
 Just delete that line if you never want to give it a vote.
 * `removeVoting` - Removes the voting without calculating a winner.
 * `prefix <newPrefix>` - Changes command prefix to given one.

+## TODO:
+[ ] Make it so that each person can only vote once per vote [ ] Make it so that people can modify their vote if they recast it [ ] Invite command so people can invite the bot to a server [ ] Command aliases

+## TODO Maybe
+[ ] Custom command aliases per server
+[ ] Make it pretty
+[ ] Send channel id for vote collection